alekspickle/multipart-example/README.md

 # Multipart-example
-Example of multipart request example.
+Example of multipart request implementation.

 the goal here to make it run from single command: